SCI Flint WISH Hunt Application

 Become a donor!
 Many of our members and businesses in the community donate to this amazing program.
 Whether it is a monetary donation or an item to auction at one of our events, every penny helps!

 Thank you again for all of your help and support to our program.
-Please feel free to reach out to me at any time.
+Please feel free to reach out at any time.
 Best of luck and shoot straight!

 Wish Hunt for Sneaky Pete - Read Story